-There are so many people out there that are still sceptical about blogging.
+There are so many people out there that are still skeptical about blogging.
 They say blogging is not a job, you won’t be able to earn good money out of it and can discourage newbie bloggers like me.

-If you keep on listening to negative people, you will never be able to move forward with your blogging career.
+When you keep on listening to negative people, you will never be able to move forward with your blogging career.
 You will be stuck and finally, start to accept what people say to you.

-This is why I am going to lay down some of the myths of blogging and then share with you my reasons for starting a blog.
+I am going to lay down some of the myths of blogging and then share with you my reasons for starting a blog.
 It started because I wanted to earn a living out of it but the true reasons are far better than that.

 If you’re a newbie blogger, prepare to be empowered and to move forward with your blog!